Original post date: April 28, 2015

 Be sure to thank your own dad (or husband/spouse/partner) for their hard work!
 And especially thank the teachers in your community.
 FYI: Teacher Appreciation Week is celebrated during the first full week of May each year.

-Hope your legal work is going well.
+I hope your legal work is going well.
 Let me know how I might help with a personal injury or workers’ compensation case that would benefit from vocational consulting or life care planning!
 As well, I can help answer vocationally related questions on a divorce case.
-Call me 515-282-7753.

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.